Tim Bailey Sculpture in Eleanor Tinsley Park Houston

 This Cor-Ten steel sculpture is titled “Shady Grove.”
 It sits in a grove of surrounding trees including Southern Magnolia Trees among other types.
 Iris were about to bloom the year I took these photos.

 Interestingly Tim Bailey is not only an artist but also a blacksmith.
 He gets to combine business with pleasure that way.
 I use the word “pleasure” because it is always gratifying when art is created to the satisfaction of the artist.

 In reading his bio, he is also a certified welding inspector.
 In the past, he taught sculpture classes at North Harris County Community College.

-I did not realize until recently that this sculpture was dedicated to honoring victims of crime.
+I did not realize until recently that this sculpture honors victims of crime.
 Pavers in the ground depict service organizations committed to helping those local crime victims.
 Steel, as a medium symbolically suggests toughness and resistance to whatever may occur in life.